r-richmond/r-richmond.github.io.source/content/post/2017-05-06-dbeaver-hive.md

     * Note you need to change `FOO.BAR` to match your krb5.conf settings

-# 5) Create New Connection
+# 5) Create a New Connection

-  1. Navigate to Database > New Connection
+  1. In the menu bar Navigate to `Database > New Connection`
   1. Select Hive-Cloudera
   1. Fill in the appropriate values for host & database (I set database to default)
   1. Set server to be your KrbHostFQDN